wazuh/wazuh-documentation/source/quickstart.rst

 - **Disk space**

   The amount of data depends on the generated alerts per second (APS).
-This table details the estimated disk space needed per agent to store 90 days of alerts on a Wazuh server, depending on the type of monitored endpoints.
+The table below details the estimated disk space needed per agent to store 90 days of alerts on a Wazuh server, depending on the type of monitored endpoints:

   +-------------------------------------------------+-----+---------------------------+
   | Monitored endpoints                             | APS | Storage                   |